-If your language doesn’t have a Nylas SDK, we recommend an HTTP library.
-Interactions with Nylas will still be straightforward, because Nylas is a standard REST API that accepts and returns JSON objects on every endpoint.
+If your language doesn’t have a Nylas SDK, we recommend using an HTTP library.
+Since Nylas is a standard REST API that accepts and returns JSON objects on every endpoint, interactions with Nylas will be straightforward.

-One of the key values Nylas provides is offloading the burden of authenticating different types of email accounts securely and easily for end-users.
-We offer two different ways to authenticate accounts based on your application’s requirements: hosted (Nylas handles the whole process) and native authentication (full customization with authentication information submitted to Nylas).
+One of the key values that Nylas provides is offloading the burden of authenticating different types of email accounts securely and easily for end users.
+We offer two different ways to authenticate accounts based on your application’s requirements: hosted authentication (Nylas handles the entire process) and native authentication (full customization with authentication information submitted to Nylas).

-Nylas hosted authentication is the recommended method to implement authentication because it offloads the entire process to Nylas, allowing you to get to market quicker.
-It handles the entire authentication flow, including provider detection, server settings detection, OAuth, Single sign-on, credential collection, and credential storage.
+Nylas Hosted Authentication is the recommended method to implement authentication because it offloads the entire process to Nylas and allows you to get to market quicker.
+This method handles the entire authentication flow, including provider detection, server settings detection, OAuth, Single sign-on, credential collection, and credential storage.
 Nylas also offers options to customize the hosted authentication experience to brand it as your own.

-Here’s the basic flow of Nylas hosted authentication:
+Below is the basic flow of Nylas Hosted Authentication:

 - You create a custom URL that redirects your users to Nylas hosted authentication.

-- The user clicks the link, then signs in to their account, and gives your app permission to access their account with the requested scopes.
+- The user clicks the link, signs in to their account, and gives your application permission to access their account with the requested scopes.

-- After authenticating and granting permission, the user is redirected back to your app with a one-time use code.
+- After authenticating and granting permission, the user is redirected back to your application with a one-time use code.

 - The code is exchanged for an access token that provides all of the requested data and functionality.

-To enable OAuth for Google and Microsoft 365 via hosted authentication, you need to create an application for each provider and supply the necessary credentials to Nylas via the developer dashboard.
-Take a look at our provider integration guides to learn more.
+To enable OAuth for Google and Microsoft 365 through hosted authentication, you'll need to create an application for each provider and provide the necessary credentials to Nylas through the developer dashboard.
+Take a look at our provider integration guides to learn more:

 Single sign-on is automatically supported when using OAuth flows to authenticate accounts.
 All other email providers, including IMAP providers, are supported with no prior configuration.

-Native authentication is for developers who want to customize the login experience through Nylas to match their application, which can completely hide that you’re using Nylas on the backend from your users.
+Native authentication is for developers who want to customize the login experience through Nylas to match their application.
+This method can completely hide that you’re using Nylas on the back-end from your users.